Ratios specific to Sociétés de crédit foncier (SCF)

 Compagnie de Financement Foncier engaged to maintain a particularly high and sustainable overcollateralisation ratio, at two levels:

-The regulatory annual valuation of underlying assets is based on a prudent assessment of the property’s long-term characteristics, local market conditions, the current use of the property and other possible uses.
-All of this information is provided by Crédit Foncier – Immobilier Expertise, Crédit Foncier’s wholly-owned, Veritascertified subsidiary.
-Their experts, who are either certified by a court or qualified as chartered surveyors [MRICS(7)], conducted nearly 20,000 appraisals in 2017.
-The Specific Controller monitors these appraisals each year to verify compliance with the real-estate market parameters used in the valuation process, as described in the risk report section of the Registration Document.Regulatory ratios
+The annual valuation of underlying assets is based on a prudent assessment of the property’s long-term characteristics, local market conditions, the current use of the property and other possible uses.
+All of this information is provided by BPCE Expertises immobilières.
+It is a Group BPCE’s wholly-owned, Veritas certified subsidiary.
+Their experts are certified by a court or qualified as chartered surveyors (MRICS).
+The Specific Controller audits these appraisals each year to verify compliance with the real-estate market parameters used in the valuation process, as described in the risk report section of the Registration Document.Regulatory ratios